Article

 • Credit scoring.
 Credit scoring predicts a borrower’s creditworthiness or likelihood of repaying a loan.
 With scikit-learn, you can apply and build these credit-scoring machine learning models.

-Theano is efficient at performing mathematical operations on large arrays of data.
+Theano is efficient at performing mathematical operations on large arrays (tensors).
 Such abilities make this library ideal for training neural networks.

-• Theano is efficient.
+• Efficient.
 It can perform computations faster than many other deep learning libraries.
-That's because it uses the Just-In-Time (JIT) compilation system, a technology that makes file compiling much faster.
+That’s because it uses the Just-In-Time (JIT) compilation system, a technology that makes file compiling much faster.

-• Theano is stable.
+• Stable.
 Theano only rarely crashes or produces incorrect results because it uses static typing.
 In other words, all variables in Theano have a specific type, which allows it to check for errors at compile time.

-• Theano is easy to use.
+• Easy to use.
 The library has a simple API that makes it easy to perform common deep learning tasks.
 Additionally, Theano has several built-in functions and classes that make common deep learning operations easier to perform.

 • Numerical optimization.
 Theano can be useful for finding the minimum value of a function by gradient descent.
 Developers use that feature in various situations, such as when training a machine learning model to find optimal parameters.